Dear sweet babies,

 We’ve introduced some new foods this month, namely meat!
 We gave you some chicken-apple puree.
 That was actually the very first time your little systems experienced any meats at all, since I didn’t eat any while I was pregnant or pumping.
 Happily you seem to like it!

 Your interaction with each other is definitely increasing.
 You still steal toys and books from each other for a good portion of the day, but we have noticed a lot more fun interactions too.
-Emmett, you’ve started to give sort-of kisses and hugs to Malcolm!
+E, you’ve started to give sort-of kisses and hugs to M!
 Both of you like to pull each other’s hair, and the interesting thing is that the pull-ee only protests some of the time.
 Maybe you’re getting used to it?
 You like to look at each other more and more, and you also like to follow each other to different areas of the living room or kitchen.
 I can’t believe that soon enough you’ll truly be able to play together.

 You’ve also been more snuggly with us, which I think was a side benefit of the sleep regression.
 For the past month or two, when we tried to hold you, you wanted to buck out of our arms and look or explore elsewhere.
 But this month I noticed that you clearly wanted to be held more, and that you were happier and quieter in our arms.
 I think it’s pretty great, because snuggling you is still one of my favorite activities!